arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 on(type: 'connect', callback: Callback\<TCPSocketConnection\>): void

-Enables listening for TCPSocketServer connection events.
+Subscribes to TCPSocketServer connection events.
 This API uses an asynchronous callback to return the result.

+> **NOTE**
+> This API can be called only after **listen** is successfully called.

 **System capability**: SystemCapability.Communication.NetStack